 One of my all time favorite things to have for breakfast is pancakes.
+I make my fluffy pancake recipe almost weekly!
 Pancakes are such a delicious way to start the day, and you can really customize them with mix-ins and toppings.
 A nice stack of fresh, hot pancakes are pretty darn perfect if you ask me.

 I could probably eat pancakes every day, but it always seems like something I feel like I need to save for the weekends, when I have more time.
 Well, that’s about to change as I just discovered how to make a perfect single serving of pancakes using a packet of instant oatmeal.
 It’s quick, it’s easy and it’s delicious!
 Pancakes on a random Tuesday morning?
 I think yes!